 - The performance or modification of an activity under an award/subaward project, where such approval is required.

 - Consultant Rates.
 Compensation for individual consultant services is to be reasonable and consistent with that paid for similar services in the marketplace.
-Consideration will be given to compensation including fringe benefits for those individuals whose employers do not provide the same.
-In addition, when the rate exceeds $450 (excluding travel and subsistence costs) for an 8-hour day, a written PRIOR APPROVAL is required from the awarding agency.
+Consideration will be given to compensation including fringe benefits for those individuals whose employers do not provide such benefits.
+In addition, when the rate exceeds $450 for an 8-hour day, or $56.25 per hour (excluding travel and subsistence costs), a written PRIOR APPROVAL is required from the awarding agency.
 Prior approval requests require additional justification.
 An 8-hour day may include preparation, evaluation, and travel time in addition to the time required for actual performance.
 Please note, however, that this does not mean that the rate can or should be $450 for all consultants.
 Rates should be developed and reviewed on a case-by-case basis and must be reasonable and allowable in accordance with OMB cost principles.
 Approval of consultant rates, in excess of $450 a day, that are part of the original application with appropriate justification and supporting data will be approved on a case-by-case basis.
 The following is the policy in regard to compensation of various classifications of consultants who perform like-type services.
 If consultants are hired through a competitive bidding process (not sole source), the $450 threshold does not apply.

 - Consultants Associated with Educational Institutions.
 The maximum rate of compensation that will be allowed is the consultant's academic salary projected for 12 months, divided by 260.
 These individuals normally receive fringe benefits which include sick leave for a full 12-month period even though they normally only work 9 months per year in their academic positions.